 When it comes to flowers, “We are going back to more fresh and natural design, which means we’re using the natural greens and foliage again, instead of round floral mounds,” he continues, saying that “wild smilax, string fern, black cherry laurel and other big waxy greens” are ideal for the “organic look” that al fresco weddings demand.

-For Tom Stringer, owner of popular floral design studio and gift boutique AJ’s Urban Petals, 2017 wedding design is all about “BIG everything.”
+For Tom Stringer, owner of popular floral design studio and gift boutique AJ’s Urban Petals, modern wedding design is all about “BIG everything.”
 His couples are seeking drama on a grand scale, with “big, blowout backdrops made entirely out of fresh florals,” accompanied by “lots of gold, and lots of candles.”

 Meanwhile, at Plants N’ Petals, with over 30 years of experience designing major Houston events, “pure whites with mixed metallics” and “vibrant colors, such as fuchsia, tangerine and peach, brought together through lush, textured greenery,” are meeting couples’ growing demands for “modern-classic looks that are outside the box—avant garde, with a little edge,” says senior designer Bahara Jamea.